Spelt/ZXing.Delphi/README.md

 ###Thanks
 ZXing.Delphi is a project that I've put together with the work of others.
 So naturally, I'd like to thank everyone who's helped out in any way.
 Those of you I know have helped I'm listing here, but anyone else that was involved, please let me know!

 - J. Dick at Redth at https://github.com/Redth/ZXing.Net.Mobile
-- The ZXing Project
+- The ZXing Project Authors
+- P. B. Hofstede
+- Kai Gossens
+- Raphael Büchler

 ###License